opensearch-project/project-website/_posts/2024-05-02-vega-tsvb-mds-visualizations.markdown

 ## Introduction

-[Multiple data sources](https://opensearch.org/blog/multiple-data-source/) gives users the capability to visualize data from various OpenSearch clusters.
+The [multiple data sources](https://opensearch.org/blog/multiple-data-source/) feature gives users the capability to visualize data from various OpenSearch clusters.
 To date, only certain visualization types have been available.
-With the release of OpenSearch Dashboards 2.13 and 2.14, multiple data sources is now compatible with [Vega](https://opensearch.org/docs/latest/dashboards/visualize/vega/) and [Time-Series Visual Builder (TSVB)](https://opensearch.org/docs/latest/dashboards/visualize/viz-index/#tsvb) visualizations types.
+With the release of OpenSearch Dashboards 2.13 and 2.14, the multiple data sources feature is now compatible with [Vega](https://opensearch.org/docs/latest/dashboards/visualize/vega/) and [Time-Series Visual Builder (TSVB)](https://opensearch.org/docs/latest/dashboards/visualize/viz-index/#tsvb) visualization types.

 Read on to learn how you can visualize your data from multiple data sources using these visualization types with OpenSearch Dashboards.